Zhangwenyao1/Execution_Benchmark_SoFar/README.md

 **Notion:**

-You have to install GroundingDINO for the evaluation.
+You have to install GroundingDINO and Florence for the evaluation.

 You need modify the checkpoint or config  path  in following files in SoFar: